vincentes/evm-wallet-api/README.md

 ```

 ## Server installation
-SSL into the server and execute the following commands.
+SSH into the server and execute the following commands.

 ### MySQL installation
 ```bash